 How to ask for help

-The day has arrived at long last!
-The dress is draped on the hanger, the bouquets placed in vases and the rings are safely tucked away in the best man’s breast pocket.
+The dress is draped on the hanger, the bouquets are in vases and the rings lie safely tucked away in the best man’s breast pocket.
 Eager excitement may be peaking in your chest.
 Weddings have many moving parts, and as the bride, there’s no reason for you to have to worry about all of them.
-There is nothing wrong with asking for help and delegating those day of duties.
+There is nothing wrong with asking for help and delegating those crucial day-of duties.

 How to ask for help:

-Trusted Bridesmaid… to remind you of the little things.
+Trusted Bridesmaid … to remind you of the little things.
 Does your purse have all the emergency necessities?
 Have you eaten anything today?
-Make a check list for your bridesmaid so she knows what details are going to be important to you.
+Are you hydrated?
+Make a check list for your bridesmaid so she knows what details are important to you.
 Don’t be afraid to ask a bridesmaid to run a last minute errand of some kind, should you forget something at home or need an emergency item from the store.

 No comments on this item Please log in to comment by clicking here